davepinch/pinchy.cc/collections/_fragments/reality-is-a-trip.md

 ---
-title: "Reality is a trip"
+title: "reality is a trip"
 related:
   - _hashtags/psychedelic-drug.md
 tags: